Integrated Vegetation Management

 Timing chemical and non chemical control is critical because the chemical used may only be effective at certain life stages of the plant.
 Life stages of bird vetch that are pertinent to control include:

 Product labels provide detailed instructions on how to apply the chemical, and what is the maximum amount you can apply per year.
-Labels list a range of application rates.
+You can also find application rates on product labels.
 Generally speaking, if you and others in the area do not have experience controlling the plant we recommend using the higher rate, and if you desire to use a lower rate do so on a small portion of the infestation so that you can monitor the effectiveness.
 Treatment methods covered include broadcast and spot treatments.
 After treatment with a chemical the plants absorb the toxin which is distributed throughout the plant.
 The distribution of these chemicals throughout the plant is critical to success of the control effort.
 Treated plants must remain undisturbed for up to two weeks following treatment to be successful.

 When weed seed is suspected to contaminate soil in the surrounding area of the targeted infestation it may be prudent to treat the soil with an herbicide that has residual soil activity.
 The residual soil activity of the chemical will kill seedlings that sprout later in the season, and in some cases in future years.
 Active ingredients aminopyralid and clopyralid are examples of herbicides that have residual soil activity.
 Care should be taken though with the use of persistent chemicals with residual activity.
 Plans for future revegetation should be considered to avoid the effects of soil persistent chemicals on sensitive species.
 If fill material is moved from the site it may contain the herbicide, and disrupt revegetation efforts in the area it is moved to.